chernicor/examples/README.md

-# examples
+# Here are examples of my code
-examples of my code
+Mostly JS and TS